Krystof272/PC_Adventure/README.md

 * Easy to launch and play 😊
 * Quite fun to play
-* Only software needed is java 22 😎
+* Only software needed is Java 22 😎

 ## ℹ️Introduction text